 - They do not receive paid sick days or vacation leave, which can be a disadvantage for those with complicated health situations or family members relying on their insurance.

 - The responsibility of managing finances for taxes, insurance, and other expenses falls on the individual paralegal, which can be challenging for some.

-- Virtual paralegals pay their own taxes, which may be higher compared to working in an office.
+- Virtual paralegals pay their taxes, which may be higher compared to working in an office.

 - Virtual paralegals with W2 contracts may receive tax benefits and other related benefits through their employment arrangement.

-The recent trends of Covid-19 have led to increased competition for virtual paralegal jobs.
-Many individuals have recognized the advantages of running their own businesses and having control over their careers.
+The recent trends of COVID-19 have led to increased competition for virtual paralegal jobs.
+Many individuals have recognized the advantages of running their businesses and having control over their careers.

 Attorneys have also realized the cost-saving benefits of hiring virtual paralegals instead of W2 employees, as it reduces overhead costs, benefits, and other related expenses.